 1. Reappraise the situation.

-The way you think about a situation provokes how you are emotionally affected by it.
-If you tend to believe that bad things always happen to you, that someone is out to get you, that you have bad luck.
-Then you may end up feeling victimized, helpless, angry, or defeated by the situation.
-These usually result in negative actions that further create negative reactions and situations.
+The way you think about a situation influences your emotional response to it.
+If you believe that bad things always happen to you, that someone is out to get you, or that you are simply unlucky, you may end up feeling victimized, helpless, angry, or defeated.
+These feelings often lead to negative actions, which can create even more negative reactions and situations.

-Reappraisal of a situation by thinking the situation through at every possible angle can turn anger towards others into understanding, worry and fear into determination, and feelings of loss into views of opportunity.
-Gaining a more positive perspective can drive you to create positive steps, which in turn creates positive reactions and situations.
+Reappraising the situation through every possible angle can turn anger towards others into understanding, worry and fear into determination, and feelings of loss into views of opportunity.
+Gaining a more positive perspective can drive you to create positive steps, which in turn create positive reactions and situations.

 To sum it up, being negative creates negative situations that serve to hold you back, while being positive creates positive situations that serve to move you forward.